theantichris/Simple-Plugin-Framework/README.md

 ### Taxonomies

-The TaxonomyArg class requires the plural display name of the taxonomy upon construction.
-Optionally, you can pass in your text domain.
+The Taxonomy class requires the plural display name of the taxonomy when instantiated.
+Optionally, the post types to register the taxonomy with(defaults to post) and the text domain.

-TaxonomyArg uses the name to automatically generate the slug and labels for the taxonomy.

-The rest of the TaxonomyArg properties are setup to create a taxonomy for the post post type but can be overridden using the $postTypes property.

-The Taxonomy class requires an instance of the TaxonomyArg class in order to be created.

-The Taxonomy class constructor sets up the arguments for the [register_taxonomy()](http://codex.wordpress.org/Function_Reference/register_taxonomy) function and adds the function to the [init](http://codex.wordpress.org/Plugin_API/Action_Reference/init) hook.
+The constructor sets up the properties, generates the labels, and ties the [register_taxonomy()](http://codex.wordpress.org/Function_Reference/register_taxonomy) function  to the [init](http://codex.wordpress.org/Plugin_API/Action_Reference/init) hook.

 The frameworks checks if the taxonomy exists before adding it.

+    $taxonomy = new Taxonomy('Custom Tags', $postType->getSlug);

-Terms can be added to the taxonomy by using the addTerms() method.
-It requires a single string or array of strings to be used as the terms.
-You can optionally supply the text domain.
+Terms can be added to the taxonomy by using the addTerm() method.
+It requires the term to be added and can optionally take the term description.
+This method can be chained.

-    $taxonomyArgs = new TaxonomyArgs('Genre');
-    $taxonomyArgs->postTypes = $myPostType->getSlug();
-    $myTaxonomy = new Taxonomy($taxonomyArgs);
-    $myTaxonomy->addTerms('punk');
+    $taxonomy->addTerm('Tag One', 'This is the first tag.');

 ### Pages